 He won Idaho coach of the year in 1983-84 and North Idaho coach of the year in 1983 and 1997.
 He received the Distinguished Service Award from the Idaho State Activities Association upon his retirement in 1997.

 Drager was inducted into the North Idaho Athletic Hall of Fame in 2003 and was a recipient of the Inland Northwest Sportswriters and Broadcasters 25-Year Award in 2009.

 Drager attended Kellogg High School for one year before transferring to Wallace, where he was an all-league football and basketball player.
 He was inducted into the Wallace Athletic Hall of Fame in 1997.

-After graduation he attended the University of Idaho on a football scholarship.
-He played basketball at North Idaho College in 1960 and finished college at the U of I.
+After graduating high school, he attended the University of Idaho on a football scholarship.
+He also played basketball at North Idaho College.

 Drager started his coaching career as an assistant to Norm Walker at Mullan in 1963 and they won the state basketball title in 1964-65.
 That team was honored in 2003 as a “Legends of the Game” by the Idaho High School Activities Association.

 He held so many responsibilities at Mullan that he even drove the team bus to all his away games and managed the swimming pool for more than 30 years.